 They guarantee that no steps are missed and no-stone goes unturned.
 This is a benefit for both the buyer and seller.
 Your agent will also negotiate the price and deal.
 They are your point of contact and their fees cover all communication between you and the buyers.
 This helps maintain positivity during the sale and prevents any emotions from getting in the way.

-How much are estate agent fees?
+2. Types of estate agent fees?